 The ear is the organ of hearing and balance.
-It is classically divided into three components: the outer, the middle, and the inner ear.
-The outer ear is air-filled and comprises the auricle, the external auditory meatus, and the tympanic membrane, which separates the external ear from the middle ear.
-The middle ear is air-filled and comprises the tympanic cavity, the ossicles, and eustachian tube.
-The inner ear is fluid-filled and contains the organ of Corti (which is responsible for sound detection and connects to the brain via the cochlear nerve) and the vestibular system (which is responsible for balance and spatial orientation and connects to the brain via the vestibular nerve).
+It is divided into three sections: the outer, the middle, and the inner ear.
+The outer ear comprises the auricle (pinna), external auditory meatus (auditory canal), and tympanic membrane (eardrum), which separates the outer ear from the middle ear.
+The middle ear is a hollow structure that comprises the tympanic cavity, the ossicles, and the eustachian tube.
+The eustachian tube connects the middle ear to the nasopharynx, equalizing the pressure between the middle ear and the atmosphere.
+The auricle captures sound waves and directs them through the external auditory canal towards the tympanic membrane, thus setting it in motion.
+The ossicles amplify the resulting vibrations and transmit them to the inner ear via the oval window.
+The inner ear is a fluid-filled cavity that contains the organ of Corti and the vestibular system.
+The organ of Corti is responsible for sound detection, and it transmits auditory information to the brain via the cochlear nerve, while the vestibular system is responsible for the registration of body movement and spatial orientation.
+It transmits information to the brain via the vestibular nerve.

 - Definition: the external portion of the ear

 - The only visible part of the ear

 - Function: collects sound waves; important for directional hearing

 External auditory meatus (auditory canal)

 - The outer third is formed by cartilage, the inner two thirds are formed by bone.